 Selected awards and publications:

-2013 Impact social entrepreneur recognition.
-Organization: Possible foundation Project: Bi Yuu
+• 2013 Impact social entrepreneur recognition.
+Organization: Possible & Televisa Foundation.
+Project: Bi Yuu

-Museum’s Permanent Collections: Cooper Hewitt Smithsonian Design Museum.
+Museum’s Permanent Collections, commissions: Cooper Hewitt Smithsonian Design Museum.
 MUAC, The Contemporary Art Museum, Mexico City.

 Selected Clients: